-Cushing disease is a rare disorder characterized by increased adrenocorticotropic hormone (ACTH) production from the anterior pituitary, leading to excess cortisol release from the adrenal glands.
-Most often, this caused by a pituitary adenoma or as the result of excess production of corticotropin-releasing hormone (CRH) from the hypothalamus.
-Symptoms include generalized weakness, high blood pressure, diabetes mellitus, menstrual disorders or psychiatric changes.
-Physical manifestations of excess cortisol levels include moon facies, buffalo hump, bruising, abdominal striae, obesity, facial plethora, and hirsutism.
+Cushing disease is an endocrine disorder characterized by increased adrenocorticotropic hormone (ACTH) production from the anterior pituitary, leading to excess cortisol release from the adrenal glands.
+Most often, this caused by a pituitary microadenoma (less than 5mm), or as the result of excess production of corticotropin-releasing hormone (CRH) from the hypothalamus.
+Symptoms include generalized weakness, high blood pressure, diabetes mellitus, menstrual irregularities, or psychiatric changes.
+Physical manifestations of excess cortisol levels include moon facies, buffalo hump, easy bruising, abdominal striae, obesity, facial plethora, and hirsutism.

-Cushing disease is a relatively rare disease.
+Cushing disease is the second most common cause of Cushing syndrome, the first cause being the exogenous steroids.
 The average incidence of new cases is about 2.4 cases per million people per year.
 This disease often is diagnosed 3 to 6 years after the onset of the illness.
 The peak incidence of Cushing disease is in women between the ages of 50 and 60 years.
 The prevalence of hypertension and abnormalities of glucose metabolism are major predictors of morbidity and mortality in untreated cases of the disease.
 The mortality rate of Cushing disease is estimated to be about 10% to 11%.

-The hormone ACTH normally is secreted by the anterior pituitary gland in response to secretion of CRH by the hypothalamus, secondary to increased biological stressors (figure 1).
-ACTH then functions within the hypothalamic-pituitary-adrenal (HPA) axis to increase the production and release of the cortisol from the adrenal gland.
-Cortisol functions primarily as a glucocorticoid; however, in high concentrations, cortisol also can exhibit mineralcorticoid activity, leading to hypertension and hypokalemia through the renin-angiotensin-aldosterone system (RAAS).
+Cortisol functions primarily as a glucocorticoid; however, in high concentrations, cortisol also can exhibit mineralocorticoid activity, leading to hypertension and hypokalemia through the renin-angiotensin-aldosterone system (RAAS).
 The RAAS hormone system is involved in the regulation of plasma-sodium concentration and arterial blood pressure, which can indirectly lead to hypokalemia.

 Patients with hypercortisolism present with weight gain (50%), hypertension, easy bruising, striae, acne, flushing, poor wound healing, lower limb edema, fatigue, impaired glucose tolerance, osteoporosis, hyperpigmentation of the skin, mood and memory changes, amenorrhea, hirsutism, decreased sexual drive, or frequent infections.
-Clinical manifestations vary widely among patients thus a high index of clinical suspicion must be maintained in order to correctly make this diagnosis.
+Clinical manifestations vary widely among patients; thus, a high index of clinical suspicion must be maintained to correctly make this diagnosis.